 Divinely decadent, with both a crunchy and silky texture, this chocolate and pear frangipane tart is set to impress.
 In a big way.

-The recipe comes from the fabulous Tina Bester of Queen of Tarts and was created for Moirs and for her Love to Bake range.
+The recipe comes from the fabulous Tina Bester of Queen of Tarts. and was created for Moirs and for her Love to Bake range.
 Tina demonstrated how to make this tart at the Goodhousekeeping Magazine ‘Love to Bake‘ reader’s event recently and I found it quite delicious.
 I adore Tina’s cookbooks – in particular ‘Bake’, so was thrilled when she said I could share this recipe with you on Drizzle and Dip.
-I’m very excited for her next book which will be about tarts.

 *cooks notes ~ I made two minor tweaks.
 I used Muscavado sugar in the poaching liquid instead of 1/2 a cup of maple syrup.
 This was purely for fiscal reasons, maple syrup is ridiculously expensive.
 I also used 200g Moirs Chocolate Dream biscuits and 100g Moirs Choc Krust, but it all worked out well.
 Chocolate dreams are like a classic Romany Cream chocolate biscuit.
 The pears which are poached in verjuice have a slight tart flavour which balances out the sweetness of the biscuit base.
 If I made this again I would leave out the almond essence as I found it too overpowering in this recipe.

-2. Peel the pears and cut in half.
-In a medium, pot heat the verjuice, sugar and vanilla. cook the pears for 8 minutes.
-Remove from the liquid, set aside to cool.
+2. Peel the pears and cut them in half.
+In a medium, pot heat the verjuice, sugar, and vanilla. cook the pears for 8 minutes.
+Remove from the liquid, and set aside to cool.